Keystone Ski Resort is THE place for family skiing in Colorado. I knew that.

 (Note: Keystone never knows if they’ll get the free granola bars, but it’s worth asking.)

 MINUS: NO ICE SKATING

 Although we spent our days skiing, then falling asleep soon after we got back to the condo, if we’d had more time, I would have liked to try out tubing and snow bikes.
 Although ice-skating would have been fun, we can do that in Atlanta, so no big deal that the first week in April the ice rinks were closed.

 We shared our Colorado Mountain Express ride to Keystone with two locals, one who has worked at Keystone, and several other Denver area ski resorts.
-She recommended the tubing.
-When I said we’d tubed before her response was, “it’s better at Keystone.”
+She recommended the snow tubing.
+When I said we’d tubed before her response was, “It’s better at Keystone.”